iTwin/viewer/packages/modules/web-viewer-react/README.md

 ## Blank Viewer

 For cases where you would prefer to use a [Blank iModelConnection](https://www.itwinjs.org/learning/frontend/blankconnection/), you should supply the `location` and `extents` props to the Viewer React component.
+The `authClient` props will be optional unless the `iTwinId` prop is also supplied.

 ```javascript
 import React, { useState, useEffect } from "react";